FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/magazines/1974/1974-11-30-music-orbe.md

 layout: post
 title: Music Orbe &#124; Mexican magazine &#124; 30 November 1974
 maintitle: Music Orbe
-suffix: ", featured an article about Lena Zavaroni"
+suffix: ": Featured an article about Lena Zavaroni"
 subtitle: Mexican magazine
 description: Featured an article about Lena Zavaroni it contained two black and white photos, one of which shows Lena wearing a sombrero.
 post_description: Featured an article about Lena Zavaroni it contained two black and white photos, one of which shows Lena wearing a sombrero.